 Trust Pilot – Trust Pilot is AWESOME if you have a high volume ecommerce website doing 10,000+ transactions per month.
 (Update 6/1/2017: Trust Pilot’s pricing has changed many times in the past 2 years.
 The smallest package starts at $299/mo.
 Trust Pilot called me a long time ago and tried to sell me on their service.
 At that time, they didn’t show their prices on their site.
-Now they are displaying their smallest package which starts at $599/mo; HOWEVER, this has to be paid upfront for the whole year! $7188 USD upfront?
+Now they are displaying their smallest package which starts at $299/mo; HOWEVER, this has to be paid upfront for the whole year! $3588 USD upfront?
 OUCH!
 Anyway, one thing with Trust Pilot is you can price haggle them.
 Lesson: NEGOTIATE with TrustPilot and give them a low ball offer, especially since they require payment upfront for a whole year.
-TP is a great company if you have a good sized business.
+TP is a great company if you have a medium -large sized business.
 They have their own following too, but it’s stronger in UK.
 TP is has outside investors.

 If you want to try out TrustPilot for free and simply get reviews on your Adwords Ads, go to our TrustPilot partner link.
-Same thing applies, you’re going to get a hard core salesman so be prepared!
+You’re going to get a hard core salesman so be prepared!
 Once that trial is up, you’ll need to pay whatever you negotiate.

 Starts at $400/mo

-Yotpo – Yotpo (weird name 😛 ) is a newcomer.
-It looks promising, but still too new for me to vouch for [Update 9/30/2016: these guys look like they are here to stay].
+Yotpo – Yotpo (weird name 😛 ) is awesome and has a lot of features.
+These guys are here to stay.
 Take a careful look at their features and talk to the company before subscribing.
 The owner’s name is John-David Klausner and he’s a cool guy.
 Yotpo’s pricing starts at around $400.
 Guess what?
 If you go to Yotpo’s pricing page you’ll notice there’s NO PRICE! https://www.yotpo.com/pricing/